Tessera Research Collective

 If you’re passionate about international relations and security studies and eager to contribute to meaningful, student-led research, we invite you to join the Tessera Research Collective.

 Membership is open to third- and fourth-year undergraduate and graduate students in the social sciences or humanities.
-Second-year students are also welcome to participate as contributors, working alongside full members on research, events, and publications.
+To apply, please email us with a brief statement of interest.

 Let's get started.